kwameopareasiedu/gamekit/docs/pages/engine.md

-# Engine Components
+# Engine

-In this section, we'll take a look at the core components of the GameKit engine.
+In this section, we'll delve more into the GameKit engine structure.

 ## Application

+`dev.gamekit.core.Application`

 `Application` is the heart of a GameKit program.
 Your game must extend this class to do anything with the engine.